KRLX

 KRLX is a student-run, freeform radio format, non-commercial FM campus radio station broadcasting from Northfield, Minnesota.
-Affiliated with Carleton College.
+The station is affiliated with Carleton College.
 The station's call sign was chosen to read "KaRL-ten," since X is the Roman numeral for ten.
 KRLX broadcasts with 100 watts of power at 88.1 MHz and produces live streaming media, expanding the station's reach to the world.
 The KRLX studios are located in the basement of the Sayles-Hill Campus Center, Carleton's student union; they feature basic production tools, a record library, and a live FM studio.
 The basement location is the motivation for the station's motto, "It's better on the bottom."
 KRLX is licensed for continuous broadcast, but because the station is student-run, the signal is present only when school is in session.
 Because Carleton does not offer a summer term, the station generally broadcasts September through June, though not during winter and spring breaks.

 In the fall of 2005, KRLX introduced podcasting for all of its non-music shows, including all of the station's original news programming and Periscope.

 Beginning in 2005, The Princeton Review began ranking KRLX as one of the nation's top college radio stations.
 In 2009, KRLX was ranked the 12th best station in the country.
 By 2018, it had moved up to position #4 on the Princeton Review list of best college radio stations.

-In March 2020, Nicole Collins led the station in restarting its music arts and culture magazine, No Fidelity, which had previously gone defunct in 2015.
-The publication also doubles as a record label, releasing compilations of music made by Carleton students.
-It has since published over ten issues and receives over $3,000 in funding annually.
+In March 2020, Nicole Collins led the station in restarting its music arts and culture magazine, No Fidelity, which had previously ceased publication in 2016.
+Beginning in 2020, the publication also launched a record label, Music Imprint, releasing compilations of music made by Carleton students.
+New issues are released once each academic term at Carleton, and the magazine receives over $3,000 in funding annually.